 Forward-facing seats with bases

 Some seats have a separate base that is fitted with the car's seat belt and/or into the Isofix points, and the seat just clicks into the correct position on the base.
 The base can be left permanently in the car, which makes putting the seat in and taking it out of the car quicker and easier.
-If the base is fitted with the car's seat belts, thread the seat belt through the red guides (not the blue ones).
+If the base is fitted with the car's seat belts, thread the seat belt through the red or green guides (not the blue ones).

 Photos courtesy of Britax and RECARO Child Safety Ltd